pythonanywhere/flask-tutorials/tutorial-2.md

     {{ timestamp.strftime("%A, %d %B %Y at %H:%M") }}

-What that line means is, call the `strftime` method on the `timestamp` object that we're passing in to the template.
+What that line means is "call the `strftime` method on the `timestamp` object that we're passing in to the template".
 You can read more about what all of the different options for the `%` bits in there mean on [this Python documentation page](https://docs.python.org/3/library/time.html#time.strftime).

 Once you have everything looking the way you want, let's take a checkpoint.
 Just to keep things interesting, do a "git diff" to see the changes -- then the normal "git add" / "git commit".

-## Virtualenvs
+## Migrations part one -- starting with a virtualenv

-Now it's time to write the code to actually save timestamps -- we'll do commenter names later.
+Now it's time to write the code to actually save a timestamp for each comment -- we'll do commenter names later.
 This is a little tricky.
 Right now, we have a number of comments on our site.
 Those comments don't have timestamps, and even worse, they're stored in a database table that doesn't have a column where we could store timestamps.
+Remember, a database is a bit like a spreadsheet.
+There are a number of "tables", just like a spreadsheet has a number of sheets, and each table is made up of rows and columns.
+Each row represents one object -- that is, each row is one comment for our existing site.
+It's easy to add new comments by adding new rows.
+But the columns are fixed -- our current comments table has just one column, the content of a comment.
+We want to add a new column.

-Now, of course, for a website we're just building to play with like this one, we could just delete everything and build the database up from scratch, this time with a timestamp field.
-But for a real site that would be a bit destructive.
+Now, of course, for a website we're just building to play with like this one, we could just delete everything and build the database up from scratch, this time with a timestamp column.
+But for a real site that would be a bit destructive -- and anyway, this is a tutorial, so we really should use best practices :-)

-What we need to do is change the database in a controlled way.
-We want to be able to add a new timestamp field to our `Comment` class, which is as easy as you'd expect, but we also want to be able to change the database to add the new column, putting a sane value in there for the existing comments.
+What we need to do is change the database structure -- the definition of the set of columns that the comments table has -- in a controlled way.
+We want to be able to add a new timestamp field to our `Comment` class, which is simple enough -- we just change the code -- but we also want to be able to change the database to add the new column, putting a sane value in there for the existing comments.

-It is actually possible to do that by starting a MySQL console and changing things by hand, but it's a lot of hassle -- and doesn't work very well when you're making regular changes as you extend your site.
+It is actually possible to do that by starting a MySQL console and changing things by hand, using the `ALTER DATABASE` command, but it's a lot of hassle -- and doesn't work very well when you're making regular changes as you extend your site.
 So we're going to use something called *migrations*.
 A migration is, conceptually, a change to a database's structure packaged up as a small Python file that knows how to make the change.